NANOBIOTIX ANNOUNCES THE LAUNCH OF CURADIGM: A NEW NANOTECHNOLOGY PLATFORM FOR HEALTHCARE

 In vivo proof of concept data were presented during AACR 2019

 After achieving the milestone of our first European market approval for Nanobiotix’s lead oncology product candidate, NBTXR3, our business continues to build momentum.
-We are thrilled to announce the launch of our subsidiary, Curadigm—another disruptive technology platform we have built as a result of pioneering nanomedicine for more than 15 years.
+We are thrilled to announce the launch of our subsidiary, Curadigm—another disruptive nanotechnology platform we have built as a result of pioneering nanomedicine for more than 15 years.
 While Nanobiotix remains focused on continued development of NBTXR3, we are pleased to open new growth pathways for our business and shareholders.

 Laurent Levy, CEO of Nanobiotix